-This is summary of everything I think I have learned about the squash vine borer (SVB).
+This is a rewrite of an earlier post (G09), mostly to summarize the results of this season.
+And to shorten it up and tighten up the writing.
+It’s a summary of everything I think I have learned about the squash vine borer (SVB).
 All in one place.
 Off the top of my head, based on what I’ve read over the past week, and what I’ve observed in my garden.
 So I can remember it next year.
 Citations as to source only if and as I feel like locating them.

 In case you don’t know what this is, the SVB lays eggs that hatch into larvae that eat their way into the stems of your cucurbits, and kill them.
 So if you grow summer squash, winter squash, pumpkins, and to a lesser degree cucumbers or melons, just a handful of these can destroy your crop.

 I’ve never run across them before, in 25+ years of off-and-on gardening in Vienna, VA.
 But I surely have them this year.
-First noticed one on 7/5/2020; saw one in the garden yesterday 7/13/2020.
-They only live about five days, so at this point I presume that I’ve had a succession of them, even though I only see one at a time.
+First noticed one on 7/5/2020.
+Had multiple daily sightings for the next few weeks, and sporadic sightings after that.
+They only live about five days, so at this point I presume that I’ve had a succession of them, even though I usually only see one at a time.

 An excellent and compact scholarly reference can be found at this URL: University of Florida.
 That said, there is disagreement across sources on some key details.